NXT Vengeance Day (2023): Storylines

 At NXT Deadline, SmackDown's The New Day (Kofi Kingston and Xavier Woods) defeated Pretty Deadly (Elton Prince and Kit Wilson) to win the NXT Tag Team Championship.
 At NXT: New Year's Evil, the returning Gallus (Mark Coffey and Wolfgang) won a gauntlet match to become the number one contenders for the NXT Tag Team Championship, lastly eliminating Pretty Deadly.
 The following week, Pretty Deadly interrupted The New Day as they spoke in the ring, followed by Gallus, and then a brawl started between the three teams, which led to Pretty Deadly being added to the match, turning it into a triple threat tag team match.
 However, on the January 24 episode of NXT, The New Day announced a tag team invitational match between The Dyad (Jagger Reid and Rip Fowler), Chase University (Andre Chase and Duke Hudson), and Malik Blade and Edris Enofé for the following week's episode, where the winners would be added to the title match, which was won by Chase University.

+On the December 20, 2022, episode of NXT, Apollo Crews made his first appearance since his NXT Championship loss at NXT Deadline.
+He talked about not staying out of title contention when Carmelo Hayes interrupted.
+After the two traded barbs, they agreed to a match at a future date.
+The following week, Hayes and Trick Williams promised to defeat Crews and Axiom, respectively, on the January 3, 2023, episode, which they subsequently did.
+At NXT: New Year's Evil, Axiom and Crews agreed to take on Hayes and Williams the following week, where Axiom and Crews won when Crews pinned Hayes.
+On the January 24 episode, during a segment in a barbershop, Crews challenged Hayes to a two out of three falls match at Vengeance Day, which was made official.